farkkilab/tribus/README.md

 ## Usage instructions

+We recommend feeding it data that is already log-transformed or at least not too skewed.

 ### tribus preview <options> <paths>

     Not yet in the plans, could be a future branch from report (without labels)